element-market/launchpad/README.md

 # Launchpad Api Doc

-You need implement one of the following method, allowing our launchpad contract to mint ERC721 to the user address.
+You need implement one of the following methods, allowing our launchpad contract to mint ERC721 to the user address.

 ```solidity